 Andreas: I don’t like to compare the numbers of contributions as it’s not a competition.
 I am just doing my thing, and that’s building and maintaining OpenSource modules like Firegento_MageSetup or AvS_FastSimpleImport for which I got a lot of appreciation in the past.

-Question: I know, you are one of the core developers of MageSetup that servers as a legal foundation for multiple stores.
+I know, you are one of the core developers of MageSetup that serves as a legal foundation for multiple stores.
 Please, tell us more about your experience working on this module.

 Andreas: We started that module at my very first Hackathon at the German coast.
 There was a big need for a module of good quality which would adjust Magento to the German market and laws.
 That’s how GermanSetup was born, and I turned out to be one of the two main contributors to that.
 We later renamed it to MageSetup as we extended its usage to other European countries, such as Austria, Switzerland, France and many more.
 In cooperation with the Meet Magento Association, we – at integer_net – even built a Magento distribution with several locally important modules which was called Magento DE.
 And, of course, MageSetup was at the core of that.